 Table of Contents

-The cost for trek to Ghorepani Poonhill for the full package with Nepal Trek Adventure is $490 (Check the updated price here).
+The cost of this trek for the full package with Nepal Trek Adventure is $490 (Check the price of Ghorepani Poon Hill trek).
 This comprehensive package includes essential elements such as trekking permits, TIMS cards (Trekkers' Information Management System), guide and porter services, a round-trip flight from Kathmandu to Pokhara, comfortable accommodation along the trek route, and meals and drinks during the journey.

 While the package covers most expenses, it's essential to consider additional costs not included in the package.
 These may involve travel insurance, visa fees for entering Nepal, trekking equipment such as proper hiking boots, clothing, and other personal expenses.